 - Academic Eligibility: League and Section rules require that each student must have a grade point average of 2.0 or above in the most recent grade reporting period.
-St. Francis also requires that a student cannot have more than one "D" or any "F"s on her report card. - Each student who meets the academic requirements, turns in a completed St. Francis physical form, and is a member in "Good Standing" on one of the school teams (Varsity, JV, Frosh level) will be in Contract P.E. - Each freshman (and any returning student) who hasn't participated at St. Francis in the sport the previous year will be registered in a regular P.E. class until she is accepted on a team and the coach submits a roster to the Athletic Director. - Each student must maintain "Good Standing" on the team for the entire season, including playoffs, in order to receive a Contract P.E. grade and 5 credits. - Coaches will submit grades to the Athletic Director before the end of each quarter.
-Attendance is required and can affect the grade. - A student is excused from attending the regularly scheduled P.E. class while on Contract P.E.
-If the student finished the entire season and remains in "Good Standing", she will be excused from any remaining P.E. class for the semester.
+St. Francis also requires that a student cannot have more than one "D" or any "F"s on her report card. - Each student who meets the academic requirements, turns in a completed St. Francis physical form, and is a member in "Good Standing" on one of the school teams (Varsity, JV, Frosh level) will be in Contract P.E. - Each student must maintain "Good Standing" on the team for the entire season, including playoffs, in order to receive a Contract P.E. grade and 5 credits. - Coaches will submit grades to the Athletic Director before the end of each quarter.
+Attendance is required and can affect the grade.

 NOTE: Physical Education is a requirement for graduation.
-A total of 20 credits/4 semesters are required for graduation.
+A total of 15 credits/3 semesters are required for graduation.
 Only students who have participated on the team the previous year and fully completed their obligations may be recommended for that sport by the coach.
 A student who quits a team or chooses not to try out will need to make up the credit another semester unless she is a senior.
 A student who is cut from a team must go into a P.E. class.

-A senior who has acquired 15 credits and is on a spring contract sport must complete the season entirely.
-If she gets cut from a team or quits within the first two weeks of the semester, she must join a St. Francis non-cut sport or she will be placed in Cardio or Rec-Fitness.
-If she quits after the first two weeks of the semester, she will be placed in a Cardio or Rec-Fitness class with a grade reduction commensurate with the amount of class time missed.
+• A senior who has acquired 10 credits and is on a spring contract sport must complete the season entirely.
+If she gets cut from a team or quits within the first two weeks of the semester, she must join a St. Francis non-cut sport or she will be placed in Yoga or Fusion Fitness and Dance Grooves.
+If she quits after the first two weeks of the semester, she will be placed in a Yoga or Fusion Fitness and Dance Grooves class with a grade reduction commensurate with the amount of class time missed.